TheSoulOfCorn/nerf_mipnerf_test/README.md

 I'm sorry that the quality of results may not as ideal.
 This is mostly because I have to shrink down the training loops/ image size/ sample size for a quick result for debug / limited memory.
 If time allows I will update more visual pleasant results!

 ## FOR MILESTONE2
-- the mipnerf code is updated   11/1
+- 11/1  mipnerf code is updated

 #### before start
 > This is a nerf & mipnerf implementation based on torch/torchlightning, mostly only supporting real scene (LLFF and 360° data).